narcotic-sh/senko/README.md

 <details>
 <summary>Does the entire pipeline run fully on the GPU, if available?</summary>
 <br>
-With <code>cuda</code>, all parts of the pipeline except Fbank feature extraction (which always runs on the CPU) do, by default, run on the GPU (though you can override this behaviour using the <code>vad</code> and <code>clustering</code> arguments of the <code>Diarizer</code> object).
+With <code>cuda</code>, all parts of the pipeline now run on the GPU by default, including Fbank feature extraction (via <code>kaldifeat</code>) as long as that dependency is installed.
+If <code>kaldifeat</code> is missing, the Fbank step falls back to the CPU C++ extractor.
+You can override behaviour using the <code>vad</code> and <code>clustering</code> arguments of the <code>Diarizer</code> object.
 However, CPU performance still significantly impacts overall speed even for the GPU-accelerated stages.
 <br><br>
 During the embeddings generation phase, for example, while the actual model inference happens on the GPU with minimal CPU-GPU memory transfers (just input/output), the CPU handles all the orchestration work: Python loops for batching, tensor preparation, padding operations dispatch, and managing the inference pipeline.
 All this orchestration runs single-threaded on the CPU.
 This means a faster CPU will improve performance even when using a powerful GPU, as the CPU coordinates all the GPU operations.
 <br><br>